Old records shed new light on the outbreak of smallpox in the 1700s | ExBulletin

 A much earlier outbreak, also imported from Europe, indiscriminately killed Native Americans in the 1600s.
 Today, digitized church records help provide a complete picture of how settlers responded when it was their turn to withstand the plague.

-The world’s first proper vaccination did not occur until the end of the century.
-A British country doctor named Edward Jenner inoculated an 8-year-old boy against smallpox 1796.
+The world’s first proper vaccination did not occur until the end of the century when a British country doctor named Edward Jenner inoculated an 8-year-old boy against smallpox in 1796.

 Prior to that, doctors used inoculation, or commonly called variolation, to introduce trace amounts of smallpox virus into the skin.
 This procedure, or a variation thereof, has been practiced in Asia since ancient times.
 Jenner’s vaccination pioneer, using less lethal strains of the virus that infects cattle instead, was a major scientific advance.